Need to know how to get rid of visceral belly fat fast?

 What is the best way to lose visceral fat?

 The simplest answer is to really focus down on your diet and incorporate a high intensity exercise program.
 It’s going to be impossible to lose your visceral fat if your diet is out of sorts.
 Then when you add on high intensity exercise you’ll blast through a lot of your visceral fat the fastest.
+The trick is to lower your overall body fat to burn this stubborn fat too.

 Is visceral fat easy to lose?